 There will be no in-class instructions on Fridays.
 However, on every Friday (fourteen Fridays excluding the spring recess) throughout the semester, you are required to take an online assessment posted under Sakai.
-The assessments are either multiple choice questions and/or video instructions related to teaching the STATA software.
+The assessments are either multiple choice questions or YouTube videos related to our in-class discussions, or the articles assigned on different topics.
 These Friday's assessments are posted on every Friday at 12:00am and will be due on the same day at 11:59pm.
 This means you will have ONE DAY to finish and submit the assessment.
 The total fourteen assessments will count a total of 20% of your final grade in the course.